Yoast/plugin-development-docker/README.md

 #### Disable synchronize clock on Mac Books.

 By default Docker will be restarted to fix out-of-sync hardware clock on Macs.
 Sometimes this can cause problems.
-You can disable the clock sync with this optional paramater `--dissable_clock_sync`.
+You can disable the clock sync with this optional paramater `--disable_clock_sync`.

 For example: `./start.sh --disable_clock_sync`